 - Subject changed from Smart proxy doesn't perform verification of client SSL certificate on API requests to CVE-2014-3691 - Smart proxy doesn't perform verification of client SSL certificate on API requests

 1.6-stable commit: https://github.com/theforeman/smart-proxy/commit/d3def6c43e24bdde105e15add2fc74b4950bba55.patch

 The 1.5-stable patch should apply cleanly on 1.2 to 1.4 too.

-#13 Updated by Dominic Cleal almost 5 years ago
+#13 Updated by Dominic Cleal about 5 years ago

 1.5.4 and 1.6.2 have been shipped: https://groups.google.com/forum/#!topic/foreman-announce/LcjZx25Bl7U